pes-modding/sider3/readme.txt

 - Turns on the LiveCPK functionality of Sider.
 See below for a more detailed explanation in cpk.root option section.

+black.bars.off = 0

+- If you set this option to 1, it will turn off the black bars (letterboxing) at the top and bottom of the screen, or on the left/right, depending on your playing resolution.
+NOTE that this only works for the match itself, and for the main menu.
+Some of other menu screens and the edit mode, for example, will still have the black bars, regardless of this option.
+(0 - black bars, 1 - no black bars)

 debug = 0